 Red Earth/Otter, Alberta

 On May 9th, 2014 Georox Resources Inc. completed an acquisition of oil and gas interests located in the Red Earth area, approximately 106 kms north of lesser Slave Lake (320 kms northwest of Edmonton) in northwest Alberta, from a company at arm's length.
 The purchase price of the assets was approximately $6,100,000 with an effective date of April 1st, 2014.

-The properties subject to the Transaction consist of working interests in a total of 11.38 sections of land comprised of 2.125 sections in Red Earth that has nine producing oil wells and one standing oil well in which Georox acquired a 100% working interest subject to reduction, in most instances, to a 97% working interest after payout.
+The properties subject to the Transaction consist of working interests in a total of 11.38 sections of land comprised of 2.125 sections in Red Earth that has eight producing oil wells and one standing oil well in which Georox acquired a 100% working interest.
 In addition, Georox acquired the well bores to three abandoned wells in which it will hold a 100% working interest in one and a 50% working interest in the two others.
-In Otter, located 25 kms to the NW of Red Earth, Georox acquired a 100% working interest in 9.25 sections of prospective land.
+In Otter, located 25 kms to the NW of Red Earth, Georox has a 100% working interest in 1.0 section of prospective land.

-Georox will become the operator for all wells except two of the abandoned wells.
+Georox is the operator for all wells except two of the abandoned wells.

 The purchase price for the Transaction was approximately $6,100,000 with an effective date of April 1, 2014.
 The acquisition metrics work out to a purchase price of $39,900 per boepd (Proved + Probable) and $20.38 per boe's (Proved + Probable) for this light oil property.
 Reserve life index is 16.8 years for Proved Developed Producing reserves and 24.8 years for Proved + Probable reserves.